Peter Bakonyi (fencer, born 1933): Early life

 Bakonyi was born in Budapest, Hungary, and was Jewish.
 He met his wife Vera at a function in high school.
 He attended law school and fenced at Budapesti EAC in Budapest, graduating with a law degree in 1956 at the Faculty of Law of Eötvös Loránd University and trained for the modern pentathlon (épée fencing, swimming, horseback riding, shooting, and cross country running).

 In 1957 he and Vera immigrated to Canada from Hungary.
 They married in Vancouver, Canada, in 1959.
 Bakonyi switched his career to real estate, and began to train solely in fencing.
 As of 1968, he worked as a finance manager in the real estate division of Canada Permanent Trust Company.

 He and his family lived in Vancouver.
 His sons Ron Bakonyi and David Bakonyi fenced for Canada, in the late 1980s and early 1990s.
 Ron won silver medals in the 1981 Maccabiah Games and the 1985 Maccabiah Games, competed at the 1993 Maccabiah Games, and competed in the 1989 World Fencing Championships.
-David was a member of the Canadian National Fencing Team from 1993-95, and fenced in three Fencing World Championships, and won a gold medal in team epee at the 1989 Maccabiah Games and a silver medal at the 1997 Maccabiah Games in Israel.
+David was a member of the Canadian National Fencing Team from 1993 to 1995, and fenced in three Fencing World Championships, and won a gold medal in team epee at the 1989 Maccabiah Games and a silver medal at the 1997 Maccabiah Games in Israel.